-Research & Statistics VI Student Contract: Data Analysis
+Research & Statistics IV Student Contract: Data Reduction and Analysis

-Student Contract: The description of the requirements for successful completion of the Research & Statistics VI course will follow and shall serve as a formal contract between the PhD Candidate, Dissertation Chair, and the research guidance committee.
-It is during this period that the candidate will perform formal analysis of the collected research data and write the Results Sections of their dissertation including tables with oversight from the statistician on the candidate's dissertation guidance committee.
-The Dissertation Chair will submit a satisfactory grade once data output and results have been thoroughly discussed with the Dissertation Chair and statistician.
+The description of the requirements for successful completion of the Research & Statistics IV course will follow and shall serve as a formal contract between the PhD Candidate, dissertation chair, and the research guidance committee.
+It is during this period that the candidate will perform formal analysis of the collected research data.
+The dissertation chair will submit a satisfactory grade once data output has been discussed with the research guidance committee.
 During this meeting, questions may be generated that may require additional statistical tests.
-Additional subjects may be required to achieve adequate statistical power.
 The PhD candidate must demonstrate a good understanding of the conceptual foundations of the statistical tests used in the study.

-17. Element 17: Data Analysis (Register for Research & Statistics VI)
+17. Element 17: Data Reduction & Analysis (Register for Research & Statistics IV)

 - a.
-The PhD student will register for Research & Statistics VI the quarter following the successful completion of Research & Statistics V. The contract above will serve as the contract between the PhD candidate, the program, and the Dissertation Chair. - b.
+The PhD student will register for Research & Statistics IV the quarter following the successful completion of Research & Statistics IIIB.
+The contract above will serve as the contract between the PhD candidate, the program, and the dissertation chair. - b.
 Although it is ultimately the PhD candidate's responsibility to analyze the data the typical research guidance committee will have a statistician as a member to help guide the candidate.
 The LLU Health Research Consulting Group (215 Evans Hall) will provide statistical support services for registered LLU graduate students.
 Statistical services up to \$1,500 per year will be covered by FGS.
+For

-For more information the PhD candidate can contact the Associate Dean for FGS at extension 49484 or contact the Health Research Consulting Group directly at 44988. - c.
-The Dissertation Chair will submit a satisfactory grade for Research and Statistics VI (PTGR 696) once the candidate has formally completed data analysis and has discussed the study output with the Dissertation Chair and statistician.
+- more information the PhD candidate can contact the Associate Dean for FGS at extension 49484 or contact the Health Research Consulting Group directly at 44988. - c.
+The dissertation chair will submit a satisfactory grade for Research and Statistics IV (PHTH 538) once the candidate has formally completed data analysis and has discussed the study output with the research guidance committee.
 During this meeting, questions may be generated that may require additional statistical tests.
 The PhD candidate must demonstrate a good understanding of the conceptual foundations of the statistical tests used in the study.